 UTC Earnings UTC FCF Business Unit Earnings Business Units FCF What 2018 financial results were used to determine the financial performance factors?
 UTC's adjusted 2018 net income was \$6.2 billion.
 The Committee subsequently adjusted out the benefit of the Rockwell Collins acquisition, which was completed in the last quarter of the performance period, and neutralized the effect of the Tax Reform and Jobs Act.
 The resulting net income used for annual bonus purposes was \$5.9 billion.
-UTC's free cash flow was \$4.4 billion, which was adjusted to \$4.9 billion for annual bonus purposes to exclude restructuring, non-recurring and other significant, non-operational items, including the benefit of the Rockwell Collins acquisition that occurred in the last quarter of the performance period.
+UTC's free cash flow was \$4.4 billion, which was adjusted to \$4.9 billion for annual bonus purposes to exclude restructuring, non- recurring and other significant, non-operational items, including the benefit of the Rockwell Collins acquisition that occurred in the last quarter of the performance period.
 Adjusted business unit EBIT ranged from \$1.6 to \$3.1 billion.
 Free cash flow results for the business units ranged from \$1.2 to \$2.0 billion.
 What were the payout factors for each metric?
 152% of target.
 95% of target.
 Ranged from 77% to 114% of target.
 Ranged from 80% to 200% of target.
 What were the calculated financial performance factors?
-The weighted earnings and free cas blended UTC financial performance the weighted earnings and free cash ded financial performance factors for % to 141% of target.
+The weighted earnings and free cas blended UTC financial performance he weighted earnings and free cash led financial performance factors for 6 to 141% of target.
 Did the Committee make any adjustments to the calculated financial performance factors?
-29% to 125% of target to account for y supplier program, which it deemed formance of the Company.
-See units' calculated financial performa downward to account for various ite overall performance.
-After these ac ems it deemed relevant to assessing djustments, the business unit factors t.
-See "Committee's Use of Discretion
+The Committee used its discretion a financial performance factor from 12 certain issues with a Pratt & Whitney relevant to assessing the overall per "Committee's Use of Discretion in A more details.
+9% to 125% of target to account for y supplier program, which it deemed formance of the Company.
+See